 As of June 2022, HCD has created and released a new version of the RCAA metric to better reflect California's relative diversity and regional conditions, and to aid local jurisdictions in their analysis of racially concentrated areas of poverty and affluence pursuant to AB 686 and AB 1304.
 To develop the RCAA layer, staff first calculated a Location Quotient (LQ) for each California census tract using data from the 2015-2019 ACS.
 This LQ represents the percentage of total white population (White Alone, Not Hispanic or Latino) for each census tract compared to the average percentage of total white population for all census tracts in a given COG region.
-For example, a census tract with a LQ of 1.5 has a percentage of total white population that is 1.5 times higher than the average percentage of total white population in the given COG region.
+For example, a census tract with a LQ of 1.5 has a percentage of total white population in the given COG region.
 To determine the RCAAs, census tracts with a LQ of more than 1.25 and a median income 1.5 times higher than the COG AMI (or 1.5x the State AMI, whichever is lower) were assigned a numeric score of 1 (Is a RCAA).
 Census tracts that did not meet this criterion were assigned a score of 0 (Not a RCAA).

-The median household income in Sonoma County is \$81,018 (Table E19Table E19Table E19Table E19).
+The median household income in Sonoma County is \$81,018 (Table E19).
 Asian households have the highest median income of \$85,992, followed by non-Hispanic White households (\$85,314), and Native Hawaiian/other Pacific Islander households (\$84,394).
 In comparison, the population of households of some other race (\$62,027), Hispanic/Latino households (\$67,701), and Black/African American households (\$68,975) have the lowest median incomes.
-Median income trends for racial groups in the County are consistent with poverty status trends presented in Table E17Table E17Table E17Table E17Table E17.
+Median income trends for racial groups in the County are consistent with poverty status trends presented in Table E17.